Skip to main content

 Myth: The feast between the Pilgrims and Wampanoag tribe is where Thanksgiving stemmed from

 Annual harvests are a tradition in Native American communities, and the Wampanoag’s annual harvest is what the Pilgrims experienced.
 In reality, a loose version of Thanksgiving was established in 1637 by Massachusetts Bay Governor William Bradford.
-Instead of commemorating a shared feast, the observance celebrated the Anglo-Pequot War, where Bradford ordered armed soldiers to surround the Pequot village and set it on fire, shooting anyone who tried to escape.
+Instead of commemorating a shared feast, the observance celebrated the Anglo-Pequot War, where armed soldiers surrounded the Pequot village and set it on fire, shooting anyone who tried to escape.
 During the two-year war, 700 Pequot people were killed or enslaved, with the tribe eventually being eliminated.

 Myth: The Pilgrims wore black and white clothing with stovetop hats and buckled shoes